g-kimbell/fastnda/README.md

 df = fastnda.read("my/neware/file.ndax")
 ```
 This returns a polars dataframe.
-If you would prefer to use pandas, you can do a zero-copy convert with:
+If you would prefer to use pandas, you can do a zero-copy conversion with:
 ```python
 df = df.to_pandas()
 ```